 - It can cause direct harm to trees and plants by damaging exposed tissues and, subsequently, decreasing plant growth

-- It affects aquatic ecosystems such as streams and lakes turning them acidic and toxic to aquatic life.
+- Also affects aquatic ecosystems such as streams and lakes turning them acidic and toxic to aquatic life.

 - It changes the makeup of the soil affecting its quality and fertility.